-Rajasthan polls: Ashok Gehlot says Congress government failed despite working hard
+Rajasthan polls: Ashok Gehlot resigns, says Congress government failed despite working hard

 Gehlot wished the next state government good luck.
 “My advice to them is that because we were not successful despite working hard, does not mean that they should not work at all after coming to power,” he added.
 “All the schemes including [Old Pension Scheme], Chiranjeevi and the pace of development that we have given Rajasthan in [past] five years should be taken forward.”

-As of 4.50 pm, the BJP was ahead in 115 seats while the Congress was leading in 69 seats, according to the Election Commission.
+As of 6.50 pm, the BJP had won or was leading in 115 seats and the Congress in 69 seats, according to the Election Commission.
 The Rajasthan Assembly has a total of 200 seats and 101 seats are required for a majority.
 However, polling did not happen in one constituency because of the death of a candidate.

 Gehlot himself was leading by nearly 26,400 votes in the Sardarpura Assembly constituency – a seat he has held since 1998.